Glavo/gchecksum/README.md

 It can quickly calculate the hash value of all files in directories and generate a checksums file, and it can also verify the entire directories based on the checksums file.

+[Click here](#Benchmark) to see the performance test results comparing gchecksum with shasum and xxhsum.

 Usage:
 ```
 # Create checksums file